 I am taking a weekly Italian class at the local adult ed program.
 I didn’t sign up for the absolute beginner level because I didn’t want to spend the next six months learning to say, “My name is Anne.
 I am a woman.”
 So, with a little trepidation I signed up for level 2.

 I’ve actually been to about four classes so far and I’m no worse than most of the people in the class.
-I enjoy it but have concluded that I’m not going to get very far just by taking this class.
+I enjoy it but have concluded that I’m not going to get very far by only taking this class.
 It’s not immersive or demanding or frequent enough.
 What it has done is give me a much-needed nudge to get started, and it’s given some structure to my study.
 Plus I really like the people in the class and our teacher provides lots of great insight on the history and culture, as well as the language.

 Add an online course: